Steve Dineen | Dermot Whittaker

 Dan Margarita.
 Dan is a regular at area open mics -- but you simply never know what to expect when he gets up.
 His background in comedy shows in his songwriting and his delivery -- there's a touch of Phil Ochs -- but Dan's human nature keeps the listener's smile there well after the punchlines.
 Plus you'll get a straight Beatles cover from time to time!
 Albums include Kill the Messenger and Almost Pregnant.

-Soul Collective - Featuring Jennifer Truesdale.
+Jennifer Truesdale.
 Jennifer performs in the Forge Room at Concord's Colonial Inn, often backed by a bandmate.
 Her vocal talent and range of material win folks over right away.
 Catch her at the Colonial or singing the occasional gig with guitarist Bill McGoldrick.
+She is also a singer in the band Soul Collective

 JaynJoe.
 JaynJoe cover more recent material in perfect harmony -- a smooth sound but always their own arrangements, all totally live.
 Some excellent orignals sneak in as well.
-Catch them at Bistro 44 in Bedford or Tanner's Tavern in Woburn.
+Catch them in Burlington, Bedford, Westford and Woburn.

 Outrageous Fortune.
 An outstanding 1930's style folk and jug trio, just guitar, harmonica, jug, and vocals.